 For over 30 years, ARO has also been supplying aquatic organisms for biomedical research.
 Organisms maintained by ARO that are of special interest to researchers include Zebrafish, Japanese Medaka, Rainbow trout and Fathead minnows.
 We will also go out of our way to find obscure or unusual organisms needed for research.
 If it is available, ARO will help you find it.
+Please refer to code AALAS2020 when calling.

 ARO Education Services

 For many years, ARO and its employees have been developing working relationships with teachers and educators from all over the United States.
 We have been supplying quality fish and other aquatic animals for classroom use and we have been serving as consultants to educators who are interested in classroom aquarium care.
 If you are currently keeping aquatic animals in your classroom or if you would like to in the future, call us.
 We can help you find the information or resources you need to be successful.
 Teachers ordering on school purchase orders are eligible for discounts on many of the organisms we sell.
-Please call for details.

 Aquatic Research Organisms, Inc. maintains an on-going program of quality assurance to provide our customers with the highest quality organisms available.
 These programs include health monitoring and performance evaluation of organisms through the use of standard reference toxicants.